oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 -  `curl -i -k -X GET https://<ip address>/sf`

 ```
-HTTP/1.1 503 Service Temporarily Unavailable
+HTTP/2 503
-Server: openresty/1.15.8.2
+server: nginx/1.17.8
-Date: Fri, 27 Dec 2019 18:59:48 GMT
+date: Fri, 27 Mar 2020 09:20:42 GMT
-Content-Type: text/html
+content-type: text/html
-Content-Length: 203
+content-length: 197
-Connection: keep-alive
+strict-transport-security: max-age=15724800; includeSubDomains

 <html>
 <head><title>503 Service Temporarily Unavailable</title></head>
 <body>
 <center><h1>503 Service Temporarily Unavailable</h1></center>
-<hr><center>openresty/1.15.8.2</center>
+<hr><center>nginx/1.17.8</center>
 </body>
 </html>
 ```

 <details><summary><b>What's with the *-k* flag ?</b></summary>
 <p>
 Previously we didn't use the -k flag or https when testing in the Helidon labs.
-That's because in the development phase we were using a direct http connection.
-Now we're using https (because that's what you should do in a production environment) we need to tell curl not to generate a error because in this case we're using a self signed certificate
+That's because in the development phase we were using a direct http connection and connecting to a service running locally, and the micro-service itself didn't use https.
+Now we're using the ingress controller to provide us with a secure https connection (because that's what you should do in a production environment) we need to tell curl not to generate a error because in this case we're using a self signed certificate
 </p></details>

 We got a **service unavailable** error.
 This is because that web page is recognised as an ingress rule, but there are no pods able to deliver the service.
 This isn't a surprise as we haven't started them yet !